roryleung/ICGL17/_pages/cfp.md

 ### Submission for Paper Presentations

 Those who wish to participate in ICGL17 with a presentation are invited to submit two copies of their abstracts (one anonymous and one signed) by **15th September 2024**.
-Notification of acceptance will be sent by **15th December 2024**.
+Notification of acceptance will be sent by **30th September 2024**.
 Papers may be presented either in Greek or in English and should be 20 minutes long followed by a 10-minute discussion.
 Information on poster presentations will be sent out in the near future.

 **Guidelines for Abstract Submissions**
 - Abstracts should be submitted as a DOC, DOCX, or RTF  file.